History of China–United States relations: 1911–1937

 Bruce Elleman has argued that Wilson did not betray China at the Paris Peace Conference when he accepted the transfer of the German concession in Shandong to Japan, instead of allowing China to reclaim it.
 Wilson's action was in accord with widely recognized treaties which China had signed with Japan during the war.
 Wilson tried to get Japan to promise to return the concessions in 1922, but the Chinese delegation rejected that compromise.
 The result in China was the growth of intense nationalism characterized by the May Fourth Movement, and the tendency of intellectuals and activists in the 1920s to look to Moscow for leadership.
+Japan also presented a further challenge to the policy with its Twenty-One Demands in 1915 made on the then-Republic of China.
+Japan also made secret treaties with the Allied Powers promising Japan the German territories in China.
+In 1931, Japan invaded and occupied Manchuria.
+The United States along with other countries condemned the action, leading to U.S. support for China in its war with Japan after 1937.

 In 1922 the Nine-Power Treaty signed by Washington, Beijing, Tokyo and London, and others, contained explicit protections for China.

 Frank Kellogg was the Secretary of State (1925–1929) and he followed the advice of Nelson Johnson, the new chief of the Division of Far Eastern Affairs.
 They favored China and protected it from threats from Japan.
 The key to Chinese sovereignty in foreign policy was to gain control of tariff rates, which Western powers had set at a low 5%, and to end the extra territoriality by which Britain and the others controlled Shanghai and other treaty ports.
 Kellogg and Johnson successfully negotiated tariff reform with China, thereby giving enhanced status to the Kuomintang and helping get rid of the unequal treaties.
 China was reunified by a single government, led by the Kuomintang (KMT) in 1928.
 With American help China achieved some of its diplomatic goals in 1928–1931.

 Starting in the 1870s, American missionaries began developing educational institutions in China.
 They discovered the demand for Western education was much stronger, and much more elite, than the demand for Christianity.
 Programs were set up to fund Chinese students In American colleges.
 Pearl S. Buck was an American, born in the United States but raised in China.
 Her best sellers and lectures generated wide American support for the Chinese peasantry.
 President Woodrow Wilson was in touch with his former students who were missionaries in China, and he strongly endorsed their work.